wordofwarning/wordofwarning.org/current/2026/melody/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Victoria Melody (dir.
-Mark Thomas)" # the name of the artist or company
+artist: "Victoria Melody&nbsp;<br>&nbsp;dir.
+Mark Thomas" # the name of the artist or company
-show: "Trouble, Struggle, Bubble & Squeak" # the name of the show
+show: "Trouble, Struggle,&nbsp;<br>&nbsp;Bubble & Squeak" # the name of the show
-artist_size: 4
+artist_size: 2
-show_size: 4
+show_size: 2
-header_image: "header_hetain4.jpg"
+header_image: "header_.jpg"
-season: "Victoria Melody (dir.
-Mark Thomas) 11|2|2026, 8pm"
+season: "Victoria Melody & Mark Thomas 11|2|2026, 8pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values